-• Compared to circumcision of adult and adolescent men, infant circumcision is easier to perform and less expensive.
+• Compared to the circumcision of adult and adolescent men, infant circumcision is less expensive, advocates say.

 • The researchers said many mothers were probably sceptical about their babies being circumcised because this is not a cultural tradition in the region.

 Kenya has missed an important target to circumcise nearly half of all male babies who came into contact with facilities providing such services within 60 days after birth.

 The target was set in 2014 in a pilot project in Migori, Homa Bay, Kisumu and Siaya counties.

 If successful, the exercise would have been rolled out countrywide.

 An analysis of data shows only 17.4 per cent of infants were circumcised, far less than the anticipated target of 40 per cent.

 “The number of male infants offered early infant male circumcision (EIMC) represents between 7.9–19.1 per cent of total male infants born at the health facilities in this region,” the researchers from the school of medicine from Moi University and University of Nairobi say.

 “This figure is still very low when compared to the set national target of offering EIMC to at least 40 of all male infant hospital deliveries.”